Want to do your bit for the environment and enjoy a few perks on the side? An electric van might be for you.

-In July 2017 it was announced that van drivers would no longer need a new license to operate electric or gas powered vehicles.
+In July 2017 it was announced that van drivers would no longer need a new licence to operate electric or gas powered vehicles.

 The government plug-in van grant explained